At a glance

 - What is a ‘termination plan’?

-You must always take all appropriate security measures, but there are some specific minimum security requirements for qualified providers set out in article 24(2).
+You must always take all appropriate security measures, but there are some specific minimum security requirements for qualified trust service providers set out in UK eIDAS Regulation Article 24(2).
 Read the section in this guide on security measures for more information.

 From the outset, you need to provide clear and comprehensive terms and conditions to anyone seeking to use your service.
 In particular, your terms and conditions must include any limitations on the use of your service.

-If you are a qualified trust service provider, Article 24(1) requires you to verify the identity of any individual or corporate body to whom you issue a qualified certificate.
+If you are a qualified trust service provider, UK eIDAS Regulation Article 24(1) requires you to verify the identity of any individual or organisation to whom you issue a qualified certificate.
 It sets out four verification options:

 - in person, by the physical presence of the person or authorised representative of the organisation;

-- using electronic ID that was itself originally verified in person, and meets the eIDAS assurance level of “substantial” or “high” set out in article 8;
+- using electronic ID that was itself originally verified in person, and meets the eIDAS assurance level of “substantial” or “high” set out in EU eIDAS Regulation Article 8;

 - using a certificate of a qualified electronic signature or seal that was itself verified in person or using electronic ID as set out above; or